winscripter/ContentDotNet/README.md

 ﻿# ContentDotNet

-> [!WARNING]
-> While some components of this framework are complete, others are still under development,
-> such as H.264 decoding, and as such, are not yet published on NuGet.
->
-> We have released this framework early hoping to get some community support and contributions
-> with components like H.264 and JPEG decoding, writing tests, and finding bugs/sample files
-> for the formats we support.
-It's really hard to write a framework like this alone, and we
-> would appreciate any help we can get.
->
-> Please note that this framework is not production-ready yet, and should not be used in
-> production environments.
->
-> We are open to contributions, including but not limited to bug reports, suggestions,
-> writing better tests, and creating Pull Requests.
-See the CONTRIBUTING.md file.
-> With your help, this framework could eventually unify multimedia processing in C#,
-> and be the first framework ever in the .NET ecosystem for video, image and audio editing without relying on
-> native libraries.
-It will always be cross-platform, open-source, and managed.
-See also the
-> "Why this project exists?" section below in this README.

 ContentDotNet is a cross-platform, open-source, managed framework for C# to read/write videos, audios, images and other multimedia.
 It allows reading them, creating them, and inspecting or editing their contents.
 It provides a user-friendly API.
 It does not use any native libraries; everything is C#.